sameetpatil5/tata-brp/SETUP.md

-# Setup Instructions for Blood Report Extraction App for development and testing purposes
+# Setup Instructions for Blood Report Extraction App for Development and Testing Purposes

 ## Prerequisites